End of Singapore’s gay sex ban is small step in Asia-Pacific

 AUSTRALIA

 All states and territories repealed gay sex bans between 1975 and 1997, while Parliament legalized same-sex marriage throughout the country in 2017.
 The age of consent became equal for all sexual acts as of 2016.
-People convicted for consensual sexual acts that are no longer illegal can have their criminal records cleared.
+People convicted of consensual sexual acts that are no longer illegal can have their criminal records cleared.

 CHINA

 Homosexuality is not criminalized by law, but same-sex marriage remains unlikely to be legalized in the near future.
-While the largest cities have vibrant LGBTQ scenes, the stigma remains strong in Chinese society.
-Further, LGBTQ people have little recourse in the law regarding such areas as child custody or property rights.
-In the past few years, Chinese LGBTQ groups have faced increasing censorship and official pushback as part of general restrictions on civil society, with one national-level organization focused on advocating LGBTQ legal rights forced to shut down last year in face of government pressure.
+While the largest cities have vibrant LGBT+ scenes, the stigma remains strong in Chinese society.
+Further, LGBT+ people have little recourse in the law regarding such areas as child custody or property rights.
+In the past few years, Chinese LGBT+ groups have faced increasing censorship and official pushback as part of general restrictions on civil society, with one national-level organization focused on advocating LGBT+ legal rights forced to shut down last year in face of government pressure.

 INDIA

 The Supreme Court in 2018 struck down the section of the law that punished sexual intercourse by members of the same sex by up to 10 years in prison.
 Despite the landmark ruling, same-sex marriage remains illegal and multiple petitions seeking legal recognition have been met with resistance by the government.
-Over the past decade, the LGBTQ community has gained a degree of acceptance, especially in big cities, but the community generally remains stigmatized.
+Over the past decade, the LGBT+ community has gained a degree of acceptance, especially in big cities, but the community generally remains stigmatized.

 INDONESIA

 Sex between consenting adults of the same sex is not illegal in the world’s most populous Muslim nation, except in conservative Aceh province.
 However, only marriages between a man and a woman are legal.
-The LGBTQ community in the country of 250 million people complains of regular harassment and persecution.
+The LGBT+ community in the country of 250 million people complains of regular harassment and persecution.

 JAPAN

-Support for sexual diversity has grown slowly, but legal protections are lacking for LGBTQ people, who often face discrimination at school, work and at home, causing many to hide their sexual identities.
-A number of same-sex couples have filed lawsuits demanding a right to legally marry, but court rulings have been divided.
+Support for sexual diversity has grown slowly, but legal protections are lacking for LGBT+ people, who often face discrimination at school, work and at home, causing many to hide their sexual identities.
+Several same-sex couples have filed lawsuits demanding a right to legally marry, but court rulings have been divided.
 Same-sex couples cannot inherit a house or other shared assets and have no parental rights over each other’s children.
 They are often barred from renting apartments together, from hospital visits and from services available to married couples.
 About 12% of municipalities issue partnership certificates to same-sex couples since Tokyo’s Shibuya district became the first to do so in 2015.
 Still, it is not a marriage certificate and does not provide equal legal protection.

 MALAYSIA

-Malaysia has strict laws against same-sex intercourse that can result in up to 20 years’ imprisonment.
+Malaysia has strict laws against same-sex intercourse that can result in up to 20 years of imprisonment.
 A former deputy premier was jailed twice for sodomy.
 He was sentenced in 2000 and again in 2014, in cases that critics say were politically motivated.
 Parallel to its secular courts, Malaysia has an Islamic court system for Muslims that often jails and canes gays and lesbians caught by Islamic moral police for attempting to have sex.
-Malaysia has even tried to censor or ban movies which it deems to promote what it calls the LGBTQ lifestyle, including Disney’s recent animated film “Lightyear.”
+Malaysia has even tried to censor or ban movies that it deems to promote what it calls the LGBT+ lifestyle, including Disney’s recent animated film “Lightyear.”

 NEW ZEALAND